chomosuke/typst-preview.nvim/README.md

   -- Warning: Be aware that your version might be older than the one -- required. dependencies_bin = {
+          -- if you are using tinymist, just set ['typst-preview'] = "tinymist".
           ['typst-preview'] = nil,
           ['websocat'] = nil
   },